markmac99/weather/README.md

 Various APIs and services to manage weather data

 ### wh1080_433
-An instance of RTL433 runs on my raspberry Pi3 named weatherpi to retrieve the WH1080 outdoor sensor data at 433 MHz, publishing to a second topic on MQ, `sensors/rtl_433_2/P32/C0`.
+I'm running a vanilla instance of RTL433 tuned to 433MHz to retrieve data from the WH1080 outdoor sensor data, publishing to a topic on MQ, `sensors/rtl_433_2/P32/C0`.

 ### maplin2mq
-This service reads the Maplin station data from MQ and calculates then publishes additional values `feels_like` and `dew_point` to MQ in topic `sensors/rtl_433_2/P32/C0`.
+This service reads the Maplin station data from MQ then calculates and publishes additional values `feels_like` and `dew_point` to MQ in topic `sensors/rtl_433_2/P32/C0`.

 ### whotoAws
-This reads the data created by `bmp280` (see below) and `wh1080_433` and saves it as a file that is then copied to my AWS website for use in mmwws.
+This reads the data created by `wh1080_433` and `bmp280` (see below) and saves to the SQL database running on  my AWS webserver, for use in `mmwws`.

 ### setupdb
 creates the SQL database on the webserver.

-### getDataAws
-Reads data from the file pushed by whtoAws and adds it to a SQL database on my AWS server.
-The data are then consumed by mmwws.

-### bresser rtl433
+### bresser_rtl433
 I'm running a vanilla instance of RTL433 tuned to 833MHz to retrieve data from the Bresser's outside sensors and post it to MQ in a topic `sensors/rtl_433/P172/C0`.
 The config file for this is in this folder.

-### getbresser
+### getbresserwu
 Retrieve additional bresser data from Weather Underground.
 Some data can't be directly retrieved from the Bresser but is available from Wunderground somehow.
 So i run this service on one of my Raspberry Pis to retrive data from Weather Underground and publish it to my MQ server on a topic `sensors/bresser_wu`

 ### getbressrain